IEA Executive Director on bioenergy fact-finding mission in Malaysia

 Following her participation this month at the 2012 World Gas Conference in Kuala Lumpur, IEA Executive Director Maria van der Hoeven conducted a bioenergy fact-finding mission with visits to a palm oil plantation and a waste-to-energy power plant in Malaysia.

 The fact-finding mission came as the use of bionergy is poised to expand.
-Bioenergy might provide up to 25% of total primary energy supply by 2050, compared to 10% percent today, according to the IEA’s recently released Technology Roadmap Bioenergy for Heat and Power.
+Bioenergy might provide up to 25% of total primary energy supply by 2050, compared with 10% percent today, according to the IEA Technology Roadmap Bioenergy for Heat and Power.

 On 7 June 2012, Ms. Van der Hoeven visited the Sime Darby palm oil plantation on Carey Island.
 During the visit, the executive director learned about the environmental and social measures taken to improve the sustainability of palm oil production at the plantation, which is certified under the Round-Table on Sustainable Palm Oil.
 She posed a number of questions about the certification process, the market opportunities for certified palm oil, and also raised the issue of deforestation.

 Ms. Van der Hoeven acknowledged that the visited plant is an example of progress in the right direction, but that more work is needed to expand best practices throughout the palm oil industry.
-She underlined the IEA’s view that robust internationally aligned sustainability certification schemes for biofuels are vital to ensure a positive environmental and social impact, and create an international market for sustainable biofuels.
+She underlined the IEA view that robust internationally aligned sustainability certification programmes for biofuels are vital to ensure a positive environmental and social impact, and to create an international market for sustainable biofuels.

-Worldwide, approximately 47 million tons of palm oil were produced in 2010 – 40% of which comes from Malaysia – according to the Product Board for Margarine, Fats and Oils (MVO).
-More than two thirds of palm oil is used in the food sector, while industrial use such as soap accounts for around a quarter, and energy use, mainly biofuel production, for around 5% of use.
+Worldwide, approximately 47 million tonnes of palm oil were produced in 2010 – 40% of which comes from Malaysia – according to the Product Board for Margarine, Fats and Oils (MVO).
+More than two-thirds of palm oil is used in the food sector, while industrial use such as soap accounts for around a quarter, and energy use, mainly biofuel production, for around 5% of use.